-This course is designed to provide participants with an overall understanding of concepts of human resources planning, HR accounting and application of HR capital in modern organizations.
-The topics which would make the coverage of this course may comprise introduction to SHRM, stages and the link between organization's strategic plan, SHRM approaches to Human Resources Planning (HRP) and role of HR accounting as a prerequisite for the application of HR capital in different organizational settings.
+This course is designed to provide learning partners with an overall understanding of concepts of human resource planning, HR accounting and application of HR capital in modern organizations.
+The topics which would make the coverage of this course may comprise introduction to SHRM, stages and the link between organization's strategic plan, SHRM approaches to Human Resource Planning (HRP) and role of HR accounting as a prerequisite for the application of HR capital in different organizational setting.